kill008/car_denamic_model/README.md

 # car_denamic_model
-this project build a denamic model by C/C++
+this project build a dynamic model by C/C++